Duke heads to Madison Square Garden after return to No. 1 - WHIZ News

 Duke’s reign at the top will be put to the test in what could be two tough games this week at the 2K Empire Classic at Madison Square Garden.

-Get past Cal, Duke could face a stiff test against No. 22 Texas on Friday.
-The Longhorns (4-0) have to beat Georgetown first, but already have a win against then-No. 23 Purdue on their resume and are playing lockdown defense early in the season.
+Get past Cal and Duke could face a stiff test against No. 22 Texas on Friday.
+The Longhorns (4-0) have to beat Georgetown first, but they already have a win against then-No. 23 Purdue on their resume and are playing lockdown defense early in the season.

 CAVALIERS AND CATAMOUNTS